 This is a NSW Health requirement and helps us to identify you.
 It confirms we are treating the right person and part of your body.
-We will ask you this every day when you attend your radiotherapy treatment.

 During the planning appointment

 You will be asked to remove your shoes.
 You will be given blue socks to put on over your own socks at the beginning of the appointment.